pelavarre/byobash/README.md

     ...
     $

-Likewise, telling Ssh to give you the TL;DR of its Man Page can look like this
+Likewise, you can type S S H Space Dash Dash H Return to get Ssh to give you the TL;DR of its voluminous Man Page

     $ man ssh |wc -l
     922